PSAT/SAT/ACT

 PSAT & SAT Testing at LWHS | Now Digital for both PSAT & SAT

-The PSAT/NMSQT is the Preliminary SAT/National Merit Scholarship Qualifying Test.
 The purpose of the PSAT is to familiarize students with the kinds of questions, style of directions, and physical environment of an SAT exam, and provides students with a projected SAT score range, personalized feedback, and a study plan.
-Eleventh grade students who take the PSAT/NMSQT are also automatically screened for the National Merit®Scholarship Program; an academic competition for recognition and scholarships.
+As an 11th grader, students who take the PSAT/NMSQT, are also automatically screened for the National Merit® Scholarship Program; an academic competition for recognition and scholarships.

 For more information about the SAT, you can visit the College board website at: https://satsuite.collegeboard.org/sat.